Chapter 4: The Laws of Chance#

 Show Solution

-# consistent with the severe spike at 0 and long right tail.
+# consistent with the severe spike at 0 and the long right tail.

-# (c) NOT necessarily — with n = 500, the CLT ensures the SAMPLING
+# (c) NOT necessarily.
+With n = 500, the Central Limit Theorem ensures

-# DISTRIBUTION OF THE MEAN is approximately Normal regardless of the
+# that the SAMPLING DISTRIBUTION OF THE MEAN is approximately Normal

-# shape of the raw data.
-A t-test on the mean of CIGPDAY remains
+# regardless of the shape of the raw data.
+A t-test on the mean of

-# approximately valid.
-For very small subgroups (n < 30), a
+# CIGPDAY remains approximately valid.
+For very small subgroups

 Key Terms#